skwh/pardee-datastore/readme.md

 The application supports both monadic and dyadic datasets.
 Briefly, a monadic dataset is one where a measurement is taken against one unique identifier.
 For example, in a dataset of people's ages, each age is tied to a unique identifer, namely a person.
 In the dataset this would be their name.

 A dyadic dataset is one where each measurement is taken against two unique identifiers as a pair.
-In some datasets the order of the pair matters.
+In some datasets the order of the pair matters, sometimes called "directed dyads."

 In order to support both kinds of datasets, the administrator must classify the different columns for the application.